kasey-/ArduinoDQNCar/README.md

 ## Step 4: Training Over BLE

-Execute the training locally in the computer but run the environement on an arduino linked in BLE.
+Execute the training locally in the computer but use the real robot to take actions and observe result over Bluetooth.

-## Step 5: InVivo Reinforcement Learning

-... to do ...

 ## Todo